 Minimum Credit Scores Needed for Car Loans by Lender

 |Auto lender||Minimum credit score (based on anecdotal data)|

 Much like auto lenders and loans, lessors also examine your credit score to determine an interest rate for your car lease.
 Having a higher credit allows you to obtain the best rates.

 Although there is no magic number to be able to lease a car, generally those with poor credit (600 range) can expect to be approved.
 Subprime borrowers with bad credit scores below 640 may be asked to pay a higher down payment or a security deposit for a lease, in addition to a higher interest rate.

 Even extremely low credit scores can sometimes get a lease approval at certain dealerships (below 600).
 To get an accurate picture of what you might expect, it would not hurt to call around to a few dealerships and ask them the likelihood that your credit score would be approved for a lease.
 This will also help narrow down options and save you time.

 Lease terms are typically 24 to 48 months.
 Leasing a car may be a good option if you want lower monthly payments.
 Of course, you must be cautious to not go over the permitted mileage and to not create beyond normal wear and tear to the vehicle, as it can cost you more than you signed up to pay.

 Car Loan Rates by Credit Score

-The size and length of car loans has grown recently.
-According to the latest numbers by the Experian automotive report, the average car loan is $29,551.
+The size and length of new car loans have grown recently.
+According to the latest numbers by the Experian automotive report, the average new car loan is $30,022.
 Borrowers also have longer repayment plans.
-The average loan term is 67 months.
+The average loan term is 68 months.